oltdaniel/ansible-my-servers/README.md

 #
 # !!
 Edit the hosts.ini and config.yml to your needs !!
 #
-# First execution (we assume you configured your ssh key via the hositng provider already)
+# First execution (we assume you configured your ssh key via the hosting provider already)
 # NOTE: Change the remote user in case it isn't root.
 ansible-playbook playbooks/genisis.yml -u root
 # Deploy the software